 Research all the stores in your area before booking.
 Not every salon stocks the same gowns or designers.
 Different salons tend to have a slightly different niché, so don’t waste time going to places that won’t fit your criteria.
 If you see a dress you like on their website, phone ahead before you book an appointment to make sure it is in stock.

-Another viable option if you can’t find what you are looking for, is to find a pattern maker and seamstress that will create the dress of your dreams, where you get to choose the shape, details and fabric entirely on your own.
+Another viable option if you can’t find what you are looking for, is to find a pattern maker and seamstress that will create the dress of your dreams.
 It is really crucial that you find a credible and professional dressmaker, as you are putting a great deal of trust in them.